Selective metallization of plastic parts for the aerospace and defense industrie

 Our Project Approach — From Co-Design to Production Qualification

-A selective metallization project in the aerospace industry is not just a surface treatment process: it is a collaborative engineering effort between the Tier 1 design office, the DEMGY DFM team, and process experts.
+A selective metallization project in the aerospace industry is not just a surface treatment process: it involves collaborative engineering between the Tier 1 design office, the DEMGY DFM team, and process experts.
 Here’s how we work:

 Selection of the process sequence (electroless plating / electroplating / PVD).
-Production of test specimens, functional prototypes, or DOE (Design of Experiments) to validate the combination of polymer × process × thickness.
-Prototype lead time: 2 to 6 weeks depending on complexity.
+Production of test samples, functional prototypes, or DOE (Design of Experiments) to validate the combination of polymer × process × thickness.
+Prototype lead time: 2 to 6 weeks depending on complexity. - First Article Qualification

-Final masking tools.
+Final masking fixtures.
 Approved manufacturing procedures and inspection plans.
 In-line inspection, SPC for critical parameters.
 Logistics management and scheduled deliveries in line with the production schedule.

 Let's discuss your project